My kids are always asking how clouds make rain. The summer months are a great time to study clouds.

 If you live in a place where hot and humid air makes the weather unstable in July and August.
-It might be the perfect time to study different types of clouds and do this fun experiment.
+It might be the perfect time to study different types of clouds and do this fun science experiment.

 Start by reading a book like The Cloud Book by Tomie DePaola, and then head outside to observe clouds and talk about the different types you see and what types of weather they foretell.